fredgeorge/command_micro_process/README.md

 not be attempted until the prior step is successful.
 This models many typical business processes such as account setup.

+This framework separates doing the work (via Tasks) and the flow of the work (via Commands and sequences of Commands).
+This separation of concerns facilitates customization and reduces coupling.

 ### Framework Setup

 Kotlin is relatively easy to setup with IntelliJ IDEA.